winft/theseus-ship/CONTRIBUTING.md

 For that you need to [create a SSH session][ssh-intro] from your secondary device that connects to the testing device.
-That means your secondary device – where you will watch the log output at – is the *SSH client* and your testing device – where KWinFT will be executed on – is the *SSH server*.
+That means your secondary device – where you will watch the log output at – is the *SSH client* and your testing device – where Theseus' Ship will be executed on – is the *SSH server*.

 Once this done on your testing device you need to go to a free VT again and login.
-You have now multiple options to launch KWinFT from your secondary device *on this VT* of the testing device:
+You have now multiple options to launch Theseus' Ship from your secondary device *on this VT* of the testing device:
 * Start a terminal multiplexer like *GNU Screen* or *tmux* in the VT and attach to its session in the SSH session.
   * For Screen issue on the VT `screen -S tty` and then `screen -x tty` in the SSH session.